 Most brain tumors are not diagnosed until after symptoms appear.
 Often a brain tumor is initially diagnosed by an internist or a neurologist.
-An internist is a doctor who specializes in treating adults) or a neurologist (a doctor who specializes in problems with the brain and central nervous system).
+An internist is a doctor who specializes in treating adults.
+A neurologist is a doctor who specializes in problems with the brain and central nervous system.

 The most effective and common tool for diagnosing a brain tumor is the use of a magnetic resonance imaging (MRI) scan, although computed tomography (CT or CAT) scans are also used.
-A positron emission tomography (PET) scan is used at first to find out more about a tumor while a patient is being treated or if there is a recurrence (the tumor comes back after treatment).
+A positron emission tomography (PET) scan is used at first to find out more about a tumor while a patient is receiving treatment or if the tumor comes back after treatment.

-Once an imaging scan shows that there is a tumor in the brain, the most common way to determine the type of brain tumor is to look at the results from a sample of tissue (called a pathology report or laboratory test results) after a biopsy or surgery (see further below).
+Once an imaging scan shows that there is a tumor in the brain, the most common way to determine the type of brain tumor is to look at the results from a sample of tissue after a biopsy or surgery (see further below).

 Each imaging test can provide specific information, but they must be combined with the results of the patient’s medical history, physical examination, and neurologic and other tests.
 The most common imaging tests used for diagnosing a brain tumor include:

 MRI.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.
 MRIs create more detailed pictures than CT scans (see below) and are the preferred way to diagnose a brain tumor.
 The MRI may be of the brain, spinal cord, or both, depending on the type of tumor suspected and the likelihood that it will spread in the CNS.
-There are different types of MRI, and the results of a neuro-examination, done by the internist or neurologist, helps determine which type of MRI to use.
+There are different types of MRI.
+The results of a neuro-examination, done by the internist or neurologist, helps determine which type of MRI to use.